octofacehub/octoface/README.md

 octoface generate-files --cid "bafybeih2qqh6rfmgrrggvkwsve7yuru72tm66vmp2cc5q7nmhytnovq7dm" --name "My Model" --description "A cool model" --tags "cool,awesome"

 # Specify custom output directory
-octoface generate-files --path "./path/to/model" --name "My Model" --description "A cool model" --tags "cool,awesome" --output "./my-files"
+octoface generate-files --path "./path/to/model" --output "./my-files"
 ```

-After generating the files, follow the instructions in the GUIDE.md file to submit your model to OctoFaceHub.
+## Permissions

+OctoFaceHub uses a directory-based permission model:

+- Each GitHub user can only modify files in their own `models/username/` directory
+- GitHub Actions validate that PRs only contain changes to your own directory
+- The model-map.json is automatically updated when your PR is merged

+## Contributing

+Contributions to OctoFace CLI are welcome!
+Please feel free to submit a pull request.

 ## License